cookiejest/stratos-demo/readme.md

 - `output.txt` contains the answers and output from `analysis.py` run locally on my machine.

 ## Implementation Notes
 1. Implemented as a reusable portfolio class with an `export_data` method and question pipeline methods.
-This allows for analsysis of multiple stock portfolios.
+This allows for analysis of multiple stock portfolios.

 3. Implemented sleep() to avoid 5 calls per min rate limit with polygon API
 3. Used pyspark for answering the questions with parquet storage